 What is a Wireless Camera?

-Wireless Security Cameras are usually standard cameras that have a built-in transmitter and antenna but can apply to Wi-Fi cameras.
+Wireless Security Cameras usually refers to standard cameras that have a built-in video transmitter and antenna but can also apply to Wi-Fi cameras.
 When power is applied the camera's video (and audio if so equipped) is sent wirelessly by radio waves to a receiver in the case of standard cameras or to a router in the case of Wi-Fi cameras.
 It should be noted that even a wireless camera will need power either in the form of a battery or power supply plugged into a standard electrical outlet.
 So the term wireless is not totally correct since it just means you do not need to run a video or audio cable from the camera to the receiver.
 The receiver when referring to standard cameras will receive this radio wave signal and turn it back into a standard composite video signal that will then be plugged into a monitor (which could be a standard TV) or some form of recording device like a digital video recorder.
 The Wi-Fi camera's signal is generally sent to a wireless router to be picked up by a smartphone or Network Video Recorder.

 How Far Can Wireless Signals Transmit?